-On occasion, plants can become stressed due to natural or unnatural events.
-If this happens, the competitive edge that the plant once had is given away to such pests as weeds, fungi, and insects.
-When any of these pests invade a plant, the application of the appropriate chemical to combat the pest and restore the plant's ability to maintain its health is necessary.
-Safety is the upmost importance and the first rule when working with these chemicals.
+On occasion, plants can become stressed due to environmental factors such as insufficient light, nutrient deficiencies, compaction, standing water, pollution, lightening, or previous mechanical damage.
+These types of environmental factors are always the primary causal agent that opens the plant up to secondary pests.
+If this happens, the competitive edge that the plant once had is given away to weeds, disease, and insects.
+When any of these pests invade a plant, the application of the appropriate pesticide to combat the pest and restore the plant's ability to maintain its health is necessary.
+Safety is of the upmost importance and the first rule when working with these pesticides.
 Applying seed and granular fertilizers takes time and skill, but the process for applying pesticides is much more difficult and requires the closest attention to detail by the applicator.
-There is no room for error, and the application must be done correctly the first time; failure to do so can be disastrous, as well as costly.
-Along with safety, the timing of pesticide applications is also extremely important.
-A poorly timed application will, more times than not, fail (See Figure 6.1).
+Pesticides have extremely strict guidelines on applications, timing, target pest, non-target pests, and PPE required for specific applications.
+There is no room for error, and the application must be done according to the manufacturers label.
+There are major innovations in the industry using Arbor Jetting, which allows UA Landscape and Grounds to inject pesticide directly into the tree.
+This does a couple of things; it eliminates the use of topical pesticides to the plant, and it minimizes the risk to affect non-target pests such as pollinator insects.
+In all situations where pesticides are required, Landscape and Grounds will look to use systemic pesticide as a first option.
+Everything we do is with the best interest of the environment and the safety of our campus community.
+(See Figure 6)